Course overview#

 Each team will have a legend.
 A legend is a staff member that is assigned to help the team throughout the semester by providing guidance and feedback on how the team and individuals are going.
 These are similar to mentors, tutors, or demonstrators, but their role is very different in this course compared to others.
 They won’t be grading you, they won’t be teaching you directly – they will be more like a mentor and manager within an organisation.
 They will be of such use to you that you will consider them legends by the end of this course.

-COMP1100 uses competency-based assessment, and is a straightforward pass/fail course.
+COMP1100/7110 use competency-based assessment, and are pass/fail courses.
 That means that you will not get a numerical grade from 1-7, as is common in course at UQ.

 The grade is excluded from calculation of your GPA, unless you receive a failing grade, in which case it is counted as a 2 for your GPA.